There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Impact Timeframe: Immediate (avoiding damage)

-Every time you apply for credit (loans, credit cards, store finance), lenders perform a hard search, which can temporarily lower your score.
+Every time you apply for credit (loans, credit cards, store finance), finance partners perform a hard search, which can temporarily lower your score.
 Too many applications in a short time can make you look desperate for credit.

 What to do: